People don’t generally wake up and say “I’m going to be a jerk today”.

 Please see Disclaimer.

-Pyroluria is often correlated with major mental illnesses, including alcoholism, schizophrenia, and depression, and physical problems, including digestive/GI issues.
+Pyroluria is often correlated with mental illnesses, including alcoholism, schizophrenia, and depression, and physical problems, including digestive/GI issues.

 Pyroluria: The Most Common Unknown Disorder – Dr. Jockers